 However, there is another way to look at it.

-In short, the competitors’ map changes all of a sudden, and you start reassessing the long-term strategy of the company, by looking at where attention is currently moving.
+In short, the competitors’ map changes suddenly, and you start reassessing the company’s long-term strategy by looking at where attention is currently moving.

 Another interesting case is Tesla and its insurance business.